 The capacitor is there simply to decouple any stray RF that may be floating around.
 Does this matter?
 Yes, because we don’t really want RF getting into the meter as it might wreck it.
 So, that’s basically it.
 The pot RV is the sensitivity control to adjust the full-scale meter reading.
 So, what is the point in having some indication as to the RF current flowing in your aerial or earth?
 And why do I have to use my RF Ammeter to adjust my aerial matching unit on 160 metres instead of the SWR meter?
 Why is my SWR meter bloody useless on top band?
 More to the point, why am I sitting here writing this when the pubs are open?

-My SWR meter, like most on the market these days, was designed for 27mHz.
-When using the thing on 1.8mHz, there isn’t enough coupling between the aerial and the pickup lead in the meter circuit.
-Unless I run a few kilowatts, the forward reading is virtually non-existent.
-And I can forget any sort of reflected power reading.
-So, what do I do?
-I tune the aerial matching until for maximum earth current.
+Some SWR meters were designed for use on 27mHz.
+When using on 1.8mHz, there isn’t enough coupling between the aerial and the pickup lead in the meter circuit.
+Unless you run a few kilowatts, the forward reading is virtually non-existent.
+So, what is the answer?
+Tune the aerial matching until for maximum earth current.
 This, as I have checked, corresponds exactly to the minimum reflected power and maximum power into the aerial.
 I borrowed a decent SWR meter from a friend of mine to check this.